-One of Europe’s most delightful towns, St Andrews is not only a place of history, learning and culture, but a magnificent coastal resort filled with mystery, charm, and grace.
-In fact, this town is so quixotic that the royal romance of Prince William and Kate Middleton, which eventually captured the hearts of the nation of the world, started here when the two were students at St. Andrews University.
+One of Europe’s most delightful towns, St Andrews is not only a place of history, learning, and culture, but a magnificent coastal resort filled with mystery, charm, and grace.
+This town is so quixotic that the royal romance of Prince William and Kate Middleton, which eventually captured the hearts of the nation of the world, started here when the two were students at St. Andrews University.

 If that’s not enough, there are 11 golf courses – as you would expect in the world’s home of golf – enchanting gardens, a seemingly endless array of festivals and events, wildness, nature, enigmatic old-world properties, cobbled streets and independent shops with unique goods to explore.

-We fell in love with a few gorgeous B&Bs which we will point out later, and if you visit outside of peak season – when we think moody Scotland is at its best – their prices can actually be quite reasonable.
-Perfect for a romantic getaway, historical exploration, gold aficionado’s or lovers of culture, this town has it all.
+We fell in love with a few gorgeous B&Bs, which we will point out later.
+If you can visit outside of peak season – when we think moody Scotland is at its best – their prices can actually be quite reasonable.
+Perfect for a romantic getaway, historical exploration, gold aficionado’s, or lovers of culture, this town has it all.